oroinc/platform/src/Oro/Bundle/ActionBundle/Resources/doc/actions.md

 **Description:** Runs named (action group)[./action-groups.md] with passed parameters.

 **Options:**
- - attribute - (optional) attribute where action group execution result value should be set (optional)
+ - result - (optional) property path where where to put action group execution context value
- - attributes - (optional) mapping attributes from result-context
+ - results - (optional) mapping result values PropertyPaths from action-group-context to current context keys
  - action_group - action group name
  - parameters_mapping - map of parameters to be passed to action_group context from current one